 Corporal Dish, our Montagnard front scout, standing on Signal Hill with an SKS rifle he removed from an enemy sniper.
 Note the bullet holes in the buttstock.
 When the sniper saw Dish pass him through the thick blanket of fog---the clouds surrounding the mountain peak––he thought Dish was another NVA soldier and set his rifle on the ground.
 Then realizing his mistake, he stood shocked, arms at his sides, mouth and eyes wide open, as Dish and Parkinson in front of me raised their rifles and shot him.

 Another view of Signal Hill and me at left.
 The war and all its shattering noise has passed us for now.

 Monday, April 29, 1968.
 The war just came back to Signal Hill as this second chopper lost control and crashed exactly on top of my position.
 I was able to dive out of the way, but three other young men were not so fortunate.
 One was crushed beneath the skid; another slammed in the chest by a sailing fuel can; and another, an Air Force meteorologist, had his leg and feet severed off.
 Still sliding through mud and debris, I heard the shrill of the engine mixed with screams of "My legs!
 My legs!"

 Saturday morning, July 20, 1968.
 After completing the 5th Special Forces Recondo School I was made a sergeant and a team leader with a monthly salary of $335.00.
 This Vietcong soldier, viewed by First Cav infantry near the Quang Tri River, approached two team members and me the evening before as we set ambush at dusk.
 He saw us first.
 Not certain if we were friendlies, he raised his AK47 and paused.
 A decision that saved our lives, but cost his.

-The same Vietcong with a First Cav patched was pinned to his ear by the infantry so his comrades would know who killed him.
+A First Cav patched was pinned to his ear by the infantry so his comrades would know who killed him.